bbe2/portfolio/README.md

->to change portfolio page, please select dropbox on left in the 4th submenu above; this page is technical_curriculum
+> to change portfolio page, please select branch dropbox on left in the 4th submenu from top; this page is masters_portfolio
 >> brian hogan masters of science project portfolio
 >>> additional code available upon request brian.p.hogan@alumnni.harvard.edu
 -----------